webandras/decimus-wp-starter/README.md

 Point the IP of the Nginx container to the WordPress site URL to make the loopback work!

-All the networks are bridge networks by default (if not specified), and I use the default, bridge network's IP address, because it is fixed: `172.17.0.1`.
+All the networks are bridge networks by default (if not specified), and I use the default, bridge network's IP address, because it is always the same: (for example, `172.17.0.1`).
 So there is no need to modify the IP address everytime when restarting the docker network.

 WordPress tries to loopback to itself via a domain name (`localhost:8080` in our case), and the request should make it back to the Nginx Docker container.
 Otherwise, it will fail miserably.

 Example: